v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/05_0403-Enrolling devices in Intune.md

     This indicates that the device is enrolled in Intune.

-### Task 4A: Logon to a Windows 10 Device using Azure AD user (Phone verification)
+### Task 4: Logon to a Windows 10 Device using Azure AD user

-_Note: this task requires the use of your mobile phone in order to be validated by Microsoft.
-The task is optional but recommended as it will demonstrate how to setup Windows Hello, the first time you login using your Azure AD credentials.
-If you prefer or are unable to sign in with phone verification, go to **Task 4B**._

 When you're logged on using your Azure AD credentials you will benefit from Single-Sign-On (SSO) to Azure AD, Intune and Office 365.